 In 1996, Jill Marie joined spcaLA and developed the agency’s first Animal Behavior and Training Department since its inception in 1877.
 During her time at spcaLA she created the HEAL program (Helping Enhance Animals’ Lives) to improve and enrich the lives of the animal clients in the shelter, developed the Standards Program for enhanced assessments, performed behavior modification and placement recommendations and wrote the dog training curriculum for the TLC program designed for at-risk youth.
 Jill Marie’s tenure working in the shelter environment has given her a unique insight into how successful dog/human relationships are developed and sustained.

-Along with her involvement with the NACSW and K9 Nose Work, Jill Marie operates her own dog training and consulting business in the Los Angeles area.
-She shares her life with her son Aedan and husband Jim and two dogs Raven & Grip.
+Along with her involvement with the NACSW℠ and K9 Nose Work®, Jill Marie operates her own dog training and consulting business in the Los Angeles area.
+She shares her life with her son Aedan and husband Jim and three dogs Raven, Grip and Stella.